 - Avoid placing your plant near an exterior door where they may experience cold drafts when you're coming in and out.
-Interior plants typically don't like temps below 50 degrees.
+Interior plants typically don't like temperatures below 50 degrees.

-- Most of these plants like bright light, but not direct sunlight, so try not to put your plant in window that is going to get harsh late afternoon light shining directly on it--it could scorch the leaves.
+- Most of these plants like bright light, but not direct sunlight.
+Try not to put your plant in a window that may receive harsh late-afternoon light shining directly on it--this could scorch the leaves.